What in this weeks newsletter?

 Please contact the office for further details 051-386477

-We pray for Alice & John Cheasty, Hal Sherlock, Nora & Thomas Sherlock, Michael Morrissey, Dick Hannigan, Michael Slattery, Dick Power whose anniversaries occur about this time.
+We pray for Con Casey, Tim & Valerie Hennessy, Alice & John Cheasty, Joe Dunne, Dick Hannigan, Michael Slattery, Eileen Feeley née Power, Mark Hayden whose anniversaries occur about this time.

 We pray for those who mourn, immerse them in your love and lead them through this darkness into your arms and light.